marilynpesantez/sample_repo/README.md

 ### Category 3:

 * **United Kingdom dominates in sales revenue and order volume, signaling the company's robust market presence in the region** This may be reflective of the UK's large customer base and strong demand for gift-ware products, as well as logistical efficiencies in buying from a UK-based wholesaler.
 While the market is large and order volume is high, the relatively lower AOV in comparison to other regions indicates that a larger volume of lower-value orders is driving overall sales for the region.
 With the UK holding a top position, increasing AOV in this key market should be a key focus.
-*
-* This may also signal the company's effective marketing and customer engagement strategies in the region.

 * **Strong performers in Western Europe (Germany, EIRE, France, and Netherlands), reflecting wides** High sales revenue in these regions is supported by morderate-to-high order volumes and AOV, indicating a mix of both frequenty and high-value transactions across these countries.
 Customer retention should be a key focus.